-The Art of Political Repression in China
+The Art of Political Control in China

 How do autocrats control the countries they govern?
 More broadly, when and why do people obey authority, even when it runs against their material interests to do so?